 Since I’m not here to spoil your game, I’m going to just tell you how much fun it was.
-We split up into Asians and Gaijins (non-asians).
-Since most part of the family (the asians) is female, it kind of looked like girl x boy, but it wasn’t.
-Every time the blue team (the other) found a clue, they’d boast like hell, so noisy and annoying.
+We split up into Asians and Gaijins (not-Asians).
+Since most part of the family (the Asians) is female, it kind of looked like girl x boy, but it wasn’t.
+Every time the blue team (the others) found a clue, they’d boast like hell, so noisy and annoying.
 Every time we found a clue, we’d just work towards the next, ‘cause we’re just ninjas.

 One of our clues was in the wrong place, so we couldn’t use it but Emmanuel, the manager, came to help us out.
 He found the lost clue and left again.
 It didn’t ruin our game, as Emmanuel came to help us out and the Blue Team decided to be nice and help out.

 Some of the clues were pretty easy, others were pretty difficult, but we managed it.
 At the end, we were helping the Blue Team to find their lost painting and they helped us find one of our clues.
 Instead of a bad taste of winners and losers at the end of the game, we had a pretty good team feeling.
 It was fun, so much fun!
 Even the kids loved it.